Table of Contents:

 He has published numerous human resources-related articles in trade journals including The Higher Education Workplace, The Business Officer, and Capacity.

 Kemper is a member of The Society for Human Resource Management (SHRM), the College and University Professional Association for Human Resources (CUPA-HR), and the Society of Higher Education Human Resource Executives (SHEHRE).

-He and his wife, Jenny, have 4 married, grown children and 9 young grandchildren.
+He and his wife, Jenny, have four married, grown children and nine young grandchildren.

 Deputy Coordinator, Title IX

 Kevin is an advocate for students and has a passion for student services.
 Kevin has participated in and has been involved with student services for 20 years.
 This involvement began as a freshman in college where he participated in student leadership, student government, and student activities and continues until this day as a professional.
 His current role at Zane State College is twofold.
-As Director of TRIO, Kevin oversees and provides direction for the TRIO program and supervises the TRIO staff to help eligible students persist in college.
-As Chief Student Affairs Officer, Kevin provides leadership and direction for Career Services, Accessibility Services, Advising, and Retention Services.
+Kevin oversees and provides direction for the TRIO program and as, Accessibility Services, Advising, and Retention Services.
 Before coming to Zane State College, Kevin was a Recruiter for Utah State University Eastern and advised the student Ambassador team.
 Kevin enjoys working with students and finds this profession to be very rewarding.